dustinpfister/blog_posts/_posts/python-standard-library-cmd.md

 In this section I will be starting out with just some very simple copy and past one file examples of the cmd library that will help to show the basics of how to go about using this cmd library to create an interactive command line interface for a python script.

 ### 1.1 - Basic cmd getting started example

+So this will be just a very basic getting started example of the cmd library in python.
+The first thing I would want to do is import the cmd library then I can use the Cmd class as a way to build a new class that will built on top of the Cmd Class.
+I will not be getting into the details of how to create and work with classes here, but if you want you can check out my [post on python classes](/2020/12/30/python-class/) as a way to get up to speed with them if you have not done so before hand.

 ```python
 import cmd